Unlocking Gen Z at Work: A Generational Impact Study

 Another effective way to strengthen your team is to hold a team dynamics workshop.
 This is a designated time for your team to down tools and get to know each other on a deeper level.
 As well as enhancing your understanding of what makes your team members tick, it's a great opportunity to reflect on what's working (and what's not) and set goals for the quarter or year ahead.

-In preparation for your workshop, it’s a good idea to ensure everyone has taken the F4S work styles assessment.
+In preparation for your workshop, it’s a good idea to ensure everyone has taken the Marlee assessment.
 Also consider setting everyone on the same culture in Profile setting, so that you have a baseline for a high-performing team to work towards.
 You may choose to print out physical copies of the results or access them digitally.
 Either way, the data acts as an excellent starting point that will allow you to visualize dynamics, similarities, and differences within your team.

 Read our full, step-by-step guide to running a team dynamics workshop.